matthuisman/docker-kodi-headless/README.md

 * `-e PUID` for UserID - see below for explanation
 * `-e PGID` for GroupID - see below for explanation
 * `-e TZ` to set the timezone eg. Europe/London, etc.
+* `-e KODI_DELAY` when present, container will wait this many seconds before starting Kodi

 There is also an example [docker-compose.yml](https://github.com/matthuisman/docker-kodi-headless/blob/master/docker-compose.yml) file which will setup a SQL db and set Kodi up to use it.